shapeoko/Docs/content/zaxis.md

 ####Stepper Motor

-If possible, attach the stepper motor, place M3 washers on the brass M3 standoffs --- if the standoffs bottom out, add sets of M3 washers to ensure the threads are well-engaged and not bottoming out.
+Attach the stepper motor.
+Place M3 washers on the brass M3 standoffs --- if the standoffs bottom out, add sets of M3 washers to ensure the threads are well-engaged and not bottoming out.
 Ensure that the motor shaft will also fit just short of half-way into the flexible coupler and that the rod and motor shaft have a gap which will allow the flexible coupler to function without interference or binding.
 Tighten the coupler set screw holding the motor shaft using the 2.5mm hex key.

 Tighten everything.
 If the M3 screws bottom out in the stand-offs, add washers one at a time until everything is secure.